 (i) Using OVDP or Streamlined Compliance.
 This implies direct IRS involvement.
 These options will necessitate higher professional fees.
 (OVDP is designed for criminals and not for honest U.S. citizens abroad.)
 If anybody tells you to enter OVDP please contact me to discuss this.

 (ii) Simply file or refile (amend) your past returns.
-There is no requirement of IRS involvement.
+There is no requirement for IRS involvement.
 But, they may “audit you” later.
 (In this regard see the December 2011 IRS FS for U.S. citizens abroad.)

 (iii) Simply file properly on a “going forward” basis.
 If the IRS wants to reopen the past, let them.